sdinteractive/SomethingDigital_Modal/README.md

 - **Overlay Opacity** Opacity for overlay that shows up behind the modal
 - **Error Message** Message that will be displayed to the user if there is an error submitting the form
 - **Cookie Duration** Number of days for lifetime of cookie that will flag the fact that the user saw the modal
 - **Skip Cookie Check** Will skip the cookie check and show the modal on each page load.

-This is useful during development.
-Note: You can also skip the cookie check by putting `?forceModal=1` in the query string
+## Query String Parameters

+- `?forceModal=1` will force the modal to display, even if the user has already been cookied as having `seenModal`.
+This can be useful with clients so they don't have clear their cookies to look at the modal multiple times.
+The "Skip Cookie Check" configuration option has the same ultimate effect, but is intended for development purposes where as the query string is more useful during client demos.
+- `?suppressModal=1` will prevent the modal from being displayed for the duration of the users session.
+If there are questions about the ROI / bounce rate impacts of the modal an A/B test can be run with and without this query string to determine the impact of the modal on the site

 ## Other notes